-Climate Change Adaptation Plan: Phase Agency: MassDOT I Transportation Asset Vulnerability Assessment the risks posed to the full inventory of MassDOT assetsrom the climate and extreme weather predictions.
+Climate Change Adaptation Plan:

+Phase I, Transportation Asset Vulnerability Assessment

 MassDOT will be conducting a statewide transportation assetvulnerability assessment.
 The Office of Transportation Planning is planning to kick off the first phase of the Climate Change Adaptation Plan: Transportation Asset Vulnerability Assessment in summer 2015.
-This will include developing future climate scenarios for the Commonwealth of Massachusetts as well as a detailed assessment of
+This will include developing future climate scenarios for the Commonwealth of Massachusetts as well as a detailed assessment of the risks posed to the full inventory of MassDOT assets from the climate and extreme weather predictions.

-Dudley Square Complete Streets Agency: City of Boston Design Project
+Dudley Square Complete StreetsAgency: City of BostonDesign Project